 Participants and their families are responsible for all facets of continuing necessary schoolwork.
 Numerous tutoring services are available in Wellington and can be easily coordinated as needed.
 Off-site tutoring is often scheduled for Mondays.
 Dressage4Kids is not responsible for supervising schoolwork in any fashion.
 D4K will, however, provide you with a note verifying your involvement in the program.
-These details should be worked out on a case-bycase basis and be sure to give plenty of notice if you require any formal documentation.
-Schoolwork is a priority, Lendon and Dressage4Kids supports the importance of maintaining grades while in the WIT program.
+These details should be worked out on a case-by-case basis and be sure to give plenty of notice if you require any formal documentation.
+Schoolwork is a priority.
+Lendon and Dressage4Kids supports the importance of maintaining grades while in the WIT program.
 It is the participant's responsibility to plan around the WIT activities.
 If for some reason your schoolwork requires you to miss a lesson or activity, you must inform Lendon personally of the situation.
-Excusals are possible, but not encouraged.
+Excused absences are possible, but not encouraged.

 Can I do homework at the stables?

-Yes, there is WIFI and time during the day for participants to do some schoolwork at the stables.
+Yes, any free time you have during the day can be used to do some schoolwork at the stables.
 Keep in mind, you will need to adapt to your surroundings.
+Often times, older participants will aid younger participants if tutoring help is desired.